 Full course description

-An introductory-level World History course, it continues from the first semester course, from the 1500s through the early twenty-first
+An introductory-level World History course, it continues from the first semester course.
+Students are provided an introductory survey of world history from the

 The course is designed for high-school freshman or higher.